A measure of majorisation emerging from single-shot statistical mechanics: Upper bound given by relative mixedness is achievable

 With a risk $\varepsilon = \frac{1}{2}$ the work for this game is limited by $W= kT \ln \left(M\left(\frac{p_i}{1-\varepsilon}||p_f\right)\right)= kT\ln\left(\frac{4}{3}\right)$.
 In this example we show how this amount of work can be extracted.

-We first want to raise as many levels as we can to infinite energy, such that if we succeed, we start with a more known state.
+We first want to raise as many energy levels as we can to infinite energy, such that if we succeed (i.e. if these levels are empty and the action therefore costs $0$ work) we start with a more known state.
 Unfortunately the sum of the occupation probabilities of the lowest levels will never yield exactly $\varepsilon$, so we need to change this first.

-We start by raising the empty level to infinite energy, such that even if one mixes it completely with any other level it will stay empty.
+We start by raising the empty energy level to infinite energy, such that even if one mixes it completely with any other energy level it will stay empty.
 Then we lower the energy of the empty level, while constantly mixing this level with the first one.
 At the same time we enhance the energy of the first level, such that in total the energy of the work reservoir is unchanged with probability $1$ (the details of this action can be found below in definition \ref{def:shift} and the following lemma).
 We then have:

-The lowest two eigenvalues now sum up to $\varepsilon$.
+The lowest two occupation probabilities now sum up to $\varepsilon$.
 We enhance the energy of these two levels by doing a work extraction changing the energy of their states by $\infty$.
 With probability $1-\varepsilon=\frac{1}{2}$ we get the work $0$ and the state:

 which in this case is a pure state (the state would not have been pure if we had chosen $\varepsilon$ to be smaller than $\frac{1}{3}$).
-With probability $\frac{1}{2}$ we get the work $-\infty$, so the above is the only step to be considered.
+With probability $\frac{1}{2}$ we get the work $-\infty$, in which case the work extraction cannot be successful in total.
+So in the case where the work extraction is successful the above state is the only one we need to consider.

 Now we extract the work $W= kT\ln\left(\frac{4}{3}\right)$ on all the levels.
 This succeeds with probability $1$.
 The state afterwards is given by:

 Again we need two levels where we only have one.
 Acting again as defined in definition \ref{def:shift} on the first two levels we can get: